 The Intestine transcriptome

-Distribution, on the other hand, visualizes how many genes that have, or do not have, detectable levels (NX≥1) of transcribed mRNA molecules in the intestine compared to other tissues.
+Distribution, on the other hand, visualizes how many genes have, or do not have, detectable levels (nTPM≥1) of transcribed mRNA molecules in the intestine compared to other tissues.
 As evident in Table 1, all genes elevated in intestine are categorized as:

 Table 1.
-Number of genes in the subdivided categories of elevated expression in intestine.
+The number of genes in the subdivided categories of elevated expression in intestine.

 Protein expression of genes elevated in intestine

 In-depth analysis of the elevated genes in intestine using antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in different functional compartments including proteins involved in microvilli organisation and proteins involved in breakdown and uptake of nutrients.

 Proteins involved in microvilli organization